 Data and research

-Our International Displacement Monitoring Centre (IDMC) is a global leader on figures related to disasters, natural hazards, climate change and displacement.
+Our Internal Displacement Monitoring Centre (IDMC) is a global leader on figures related to disasters, natural hazards, climate change and displacement.
 Through its statistical calculations and patterns, IDMC can predict numbers of people at risk of disaster and climate change displacement in years to come.